3ssalunke/gomq/README.md

 # GoMQ - A Golang Message Queue with Protobuf Support

 GoMQ is a lightweight, custom message queue playground built in Golang, offering native Protobuf support for structured message serialization.
-It includes a **broker server** for managing exchanges, queues, and message publishing, as well as a **CLI** for interacting with the message broker.
+It includes a **broker server** for managing exchanges, queues, message publishing and delivering, as well as a **CLI** for interacting with the message broker.

-This README provides instructions to set up the broker server and use the CLI for common tasks like creating exchanges, queues, binding queues, publishing messages and setting up consumers to the queues.
+This README provides instructions to set up the broker server and use the CLI for common tasks like creating exchanges, queues, bindings, publishing messages and setting up consumers for the queues.

 ## Features